ThomasLey/Batlights/src/API.md

 This document contains a brief summary of the containing projects and a brief API description.
 The project differ in WiFi support, either a wifi manager (batlights) or static wifi configuration (segmentlights).

-Anyway, all projects support the zero conf protocol mDNS which provides a nice network name instead of an IP.
+Anyway, all projects support the zero conf protocol mDNS that provides a nice network name instead of an IP.
 In addition, the API is designed as an easy to integrate API for home automation and 3rd party apps.

-_NIE_ tag is used as "not implemented exception, derived from C#, which means the function needs to be implemented, or easily spoken a __todo__.
+_NIE_ tag is used as "not implemented exception, derived from C#, which means the function needs to be implemented, or easily spoken a _Todo_.

 Colors are provided as a 32bit integer that can be calculated with ˋcolor = (65536 * r) + (256 * g) + bˋ or [here](https://www.checkyourmath.com/convert/color/rgb_decimal.php).

+The result of all calls is the status of the lights as json.

 ## BatmanLight

 **Abstract**: The _BatLights_ were initially designed as DND lights.
 My _BatLights_ hang above the door of my home office to indicate, if I am in a meeting or not.

-_NIE_ Change the direction using a increment/decrement value.
+_NIE_ Change the direction using an increment/decrement value.

-Set the animation for the lights. _All_ means a static color, _single_ a few (_NIE_ a configuration) LEDS, _inverted_ a few leds wich are turned off and kitt, which is basically "single" but with more leds and a fade out at the other LEDS.
+Set the animation for the lights. _All_ means a static colour, _single_ a few (_NIE_ a configuration) LEDs, _inverted_ a few LEDs which are turned off and kitt, which is basically "single" but with more leds and a fade out at the other LEDS.

     /animation/{all, single, invert, kitt}

-To change the color, BatLights support some common colors, which are at the moment the 255/0 combination of RGB. _NIE_ to use a full RGB color.
+To change the colour, BatLights support some common colours, which are at the moment the 255/0 combination of RGB. _NIE_ to use full RGB colour.

     /colorCode/{red, green, blue, yellow, cyan, magenta, black, white}